Istrian Food Experiences Not To Be Missed

 Istrian Food – Brist Olive Oil

-While I was there, I met Paul ( a fellow expat) and his Croatian wife Lena, who, along with the rest of the family-run the company.
+While I was there, I met Paul ( a fellow expat) and his Croatian wife Lena, who, along with the rest of the family, the company.
 What an excellent story they have (I’ll be sure to write about it in detail for you all down the track).
 I tried two types (and subsequently took home two bottles) of their olive oil.

-If you want to be daring, drizzle some of the BRIST Intenso Olive Oil over premium vanilla ice-cream – I know it sounds odd, but Lena told me about it, and I have to say it was a real treat.
+If you want to be daring, drizzle some of the BRIST Intenso Olive Oil over premium vanilla ice cream – I know it sounds odd, but Lena told me about it, and I have to say it was a real treat.

-They also offer sunrise and sunset olive grove tours which make for a great social distance activity in Istria!
+They also offer sunrise and sunset olive grove tours, which make for a great social distance activity in Istria!

-CtD_fork_knife_donkeyThe BRIST Olive Oil tasting room is within walking distance to Vodnjanka, a tavern we totally have to mention that makes traditional Istrian food.
+The BRIST Olive Oil tasting room is within walking distance to Vodnjanka, a tavern we totally have to mention that makes traditional Istrian food.
 So we suggest you plan your trip to visit both places one after the other.

 Istrian Food Olive Oil From Istria